-Old South First Presbyterian Church, 29 Federal St., Newburyport, is led by the Rev. Sara Singleton, and presents a Sunday service at 10 a.m. and fellowship hour at 11 a.m.
+Old South First Presbyterian Church, 29 Federal St., Newburyport, is led by the Rev. Sara Singleton and will present a Sunday service Jan.
+19 at 10 a.m. with fellowship hour at 11 a.m.

-Soup and sandwiches will be served to neighbors in need at 12:30 p.m. in the Fellowship Hall.
-Men’s fellowship is offered the second and fourth Wednesdays at 7 p.m. at The Port Tavern.
+Nursery care for children under 12.
+Soup and sandwiches served to neighbors in need at 12:30 p.m. in the Fellowship Hall.

 Hope Community Church, 11 Hale St., Newburyport, led by the Rev. Pete Balentine, holds worship services Sundays at 9 and 10:45 a.m.

-Life groups meet during the week in homes throughout the region for community, study and spiritual growth.
+The high school youth group (grades 9-12) meets Wednesday at 7 p.m. and the middle school youth group (grades 6-8) meets Thursday at 6:30 p.m.
+Community groups meet during the week in homes throughout the region for study and spiritual growth.

-For more about the church or to sign up for the seminar, visit hopenewburyport.com or call the office at 978-463-HOPE.
+For more about the church, visit hopenewburyport.com or call the office at 978-463-HOPE.

 First Church of Christ, Scientist